 🍷 Food & wine: To sample authentic Sardinian food and wine, head to the Marina neighborhood.
 Sit at an outdoor table and feast on local specialties like malloreddus pasta, seadas desserts, and cannonau wine.

-2. Alghero – One of the Most Historic Parts of Sardinia 🗿
+2. Alghero – Best Historic Town in Sardinia for Culture Lovers 🗿

 On the northwest coast of Sardinia lies the beautiful port city of Alghero, with its picturesque medieval center, gorgeous beaches and Catalan culture.